joel-costigliola/open-source-presentation/PITCHME.md

 * Being responsive
     * acknowledge issues and PR creation
-    * often lagging on code reviews
+    * often lagging in reviewing PR
 * Time consuming
     * code review (sometime it is faster to code it than to review it)
     * documentation